Contact

 Properties typically show the best when it's warm and lush outside, therefore a summer photo album can be instrumental in perking the interest of potential buyers.

-• Opening up your blinds and curtains will make your windows look more prominent and let the flow of natural light in during the daytime.
+• Opening up your blinds and curtains will make your windows look more prominent and let the flow of natural light in during the daytime

 • Change out dim lightbulbs for brighter ones to create a warm and sunny feel for showings at night.
-Make sure to check the maximum amperage; don't buy a 100A lightbulb for a lamp that can only use a 60A one (hazard).
+Make sure to check the maximum amperage; don't buy a 100A lightbulb for a lamp that can only use a 60A one (hazard)

-• Use landscape lights to highlight walkways and outdoor living spaces, boosting appeal but also guiding potential buyers to areas outside you want them to discover.
+• Use landscape lights to highlight walkways and outdoor living spaces, boosting appeal but also guiding potential buyers to areas outside you want them to discover

-Scented candles can add another level to the experience visitors have while viewing your home, but don’t overdo it.
+• Scented candles can add another level to the experience visitors have while viewing your home, but don’t overdo it

-Clean all surfaces so that they sparkle, shine, and reflect light better than if they were dusty and dirty.
+• Clean all surfaces so that they sparkle, shine, and reflect light better than if they were dusty and dirty

-• Remove unnecessary area rugs to increase the reflectivity of light on your floors.
+• Remove unnecessary area rugs to increase the reflectivity of light on your floors

-Window frames and door seals are the usual culprits, although older windows can themselves be total sieves when it comes to retaining heat within your home.
+Button up your home and keep it warm by checking for leaks wherever possible.
+Window frames and door seals are the usual culprits, although older windows can themselves be total sieves when it comes to retaining heat.

 Consider buying window films from your local home department store; they are inexpensive and will do the trick to keep everything toasty and comfortable for potential buyers.